iglunix/iglunix-autobuild/README.md

 To try Iglunix in a chroot run `./enter_chroot.sh`.
 If you want to create an installation image run `./img.sh`.

+# Dependencies

+Please make certain that the following packages are available on the host.
+`nasm, lld, samurai`

 <!--
 ## Phase 1: Docker
 This will create an llvm/musl toolchain.